Frequently Asked Camp Questions

 Does Hill House provide lunch or snacks?

 Do I need to fill out any paperwork?

-Yes.
-Our camp requires a parent and/or guardian fill out our health history and transportation & release forms.
+Yes but the bulk of the forms are now digital and part of the enrollment process.
 Additionally, all campers must have a signed copy of their immunization record from their pediatrician in order to attend camp.
+This can be uploaded into your CampMinder account.
 These help your child's counselor and the camp staff to learn more about your camper before they arrive at camp.
 Forms are due on June 1.
-They can be sent to Tori or brought to the Firehouse between the hours of 8:00 am and 5:00 pm.
-Immunization records can be faxed to 617 227 9251.

 What happens if it rains or is excessively hot?

 In the case of inclement weather during camp, campers stay at the Firehouse and participate in fun indoor activities such as team games, board games, and art projects.
 Outdoor camps will be moved to the Firehouse.
 If it is excessively hot, campers are kept cool by drinking plenty of water and enjoying relaxing activities.
 All parents will be notified via email and text of any changes in drop off or pickup location.